[content warning: general mentions of abuse, self harm, and suicidality]

 In terms of characteristically Borderline moments, it was pretty gentle and subdued, but that was when it became clear to me.
 I’d been following some people on Tumblr who frequently posted about BPD in their own lives, and suddenly I realized that my experience aligned with theirs.

 In the DSM-IV, my distance from my past selves would fall under the BPD diagnostic criterion of “Identity disturbance: markedly and persistently unstable self-image or sense of self.”
-(Unstable self-image remains one of the defining characteristics of BPD in the DSM-5, but the DSM-IV wording resounded more with me.)
-I think everyone feels disconnected from their past selves at times, occasionally feels like an entirely changed person, but for people with BPD, these divisions are often more extreme.
+(Unstable self-image remains one of the defining characteristics of BPD in the DSM-5, but the DSM-IV wording resonated more with me.)
+I think everyone feels disconnected from their past selves at times, but for people with BPD, these divisions are often more extreme.
 I can easily cut the timeline of my life into smaller segments that feel almost entirely separate from each other, and it’s been long, hard work trying to reintegrate these selves into a single narrative, a single stream of memory that I can freely access.

 That moment of disconnect from my past selves and connection with the personal BPD narratives I’d read spurred me to look further into BPD as an explanation for my own patterns of behavior and thought.
 The diagnostic criteria explained so much of my life, tied it together more effectively than my previous explanations of “I have Generalized Anxiety Disorder” or “I’m just really excitable.”
 BPD explained my constant fear of abandonment, my trail of burnt bridges, my sudden diametric mood swings, my frequent feelings of emptiness — everything I hadn’t quite been able to put words to.